Ankush1796/Python-Bsaics-/README.md

 # Python-Bsaics-
-In this all the basic Coding of python are there .
+In this all the basic Coding of python are there with the output